josephworks/josephworks.github.io/CONTRIBUTE.md

 # Through Helpdesk (Depreciated):

-Helpdesk isn't just for recieving help.
+Helpdesk isn't just for receiving help.

 You can also use it for giving suggestions.